What makes a great recruiter?

 A recruiter needs to be organised

-Sales floors can sometimes depict a scene off of Wolf of Wall Street.
+Sales floors can sometimes depict a scene from Wolf of Wall Street.
 Which is why those that can find order in chaos, a way to store their information, manage their time, remain punctual and record their activity, rise above the fold.

 A recruiter needs to be driven